ArceusOmkar7/Vizzy/README.md

 - [ ] **Custom Color Palettes**: User-selectable themes
 - [ ] **Data Preprocessing Suggestions**: Automated recommendations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Commit your changes: `git commit -am 'Add feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙋‍♀️ Support

 - **Issues**: Report bugs or request features via GitHub Issues
 - **Discussions**: Ask questions in GitHub Discussions
 - **Documentation**: Check the `/docs` folder (coming soon)

-## 🙏 Acknowledgments

-- **Streamlit**: For the amazing web app framework
-- **Seaborn/Matplotlib**: For beautiful statistical visualizations
-- **Pandas**: For powerful data manipulation capabilities
-- **The Python Community**: For the incredible ecosystem

----

-**Made with ❤️ for data scientists, analysts, and developers who love clean, insightful visualizations.**